Follow Me - AliOnTheRun1

 So you found your way to Ali On The Run, but perhaps you have some questions.
 Allow me to answer them for you!
 And if there’s anything else you want to know, click here to send me a message or email me at email@example.com.

 I moved to New York City in December 2007, a few months after graduating from college.
 I grew up dancing so I always assumed I would hate running — nothing about it looked fun to me.
 But when I got to the city I was poor and I didn’t want to dance anymore.
 So one day I put on a pair of sneakers and hit the path along the East River near my Spanish Harlem apartment.
 I started running at 102nd Street and barely made it down to 96th Street — that’s about a quarter of a mile — before I was completely winded and out of breath.
 I didn’t hate it though, so the next day I tried again, and went another block.
 I slowly started to build up, knowing that if I ran a full mile I would reach the nearby dog park.
 Whatever motivates you, right?

 In the summer, I like Lululemon Groove Shorts and Cool Racerback tops.
 The shorts don’t ride up and the shirts aren’t too tight and are nice and long.
 I also love these Saucony shorts.
 In the winter, I swear by this GapBodyFit jacket.

 What kind of sports bra do you wear?

 Wearing the right sports bra is crucial!
 After years of under-boob chafe suffering, I finally discovered the Moving Comfort Juno bra.
 Now it’s the only one I’ll wear — I own it in a whole bunch of colors.

 Do you wear a running watch?

-I sure do.
-I am in love with the Garmin Forerunner 110.
+I own and occasionally run with a Garmin Forerunner 110.
 It picks up a signal quickly, the battery lasts fairly long and I’ve never had a problem with it.